ankit-c11/Web-Development/README.md

     - ### Home Screen
       - The home screen shows the top genres to the user and the list expands to show all the available genres.
-      - To make things convinient for the users, *a _search bar_ has been added* so that users can directly search for their choice of genre.
+      - To make things convinient for the users, *a _search bar_ has been added* so that users can directly search for the genre of their choice.

 	:point_right: Clicking on any genre displays a new genre detail screen to the user.

     - ### Genre Detail Screen
-	 This screen shows the following:
       - The name of genre selected on the top left corner.
       - An info button at top right corner, that shows the information about the genre, when clicked.
       - Three tabs, *Artists, Albums and Tracks*, only one of which can be selected to be on display at a time.